HBRS-MAAS/ws18-project-right-brothers/README.md

 For testing baking and packaging and visualisation stage

 	gradle run --args="-baking -packaging -visualization"

+The visualization with all the orders in a scenario is very fast and hard to follow.
+It's easier to follow smaller subset of orders.
+To use a smaller number of orders please comment out line 73 to 75 (inclusive) in `org.right_brothers.agents.DummyOrderProcessor` and uncomment line 76.

 ## Eclipse
 To use this project with eclipse run